devdotbo/bmn-evm-resolver/TEST_FLOW_FIXES.md

 - ✅ Profitability checks pass in demo mode

 ### Known Issues
-- ⚠️ ABI encoding error when deploying destination escrow (parameter count mismatch)
 - ⚠️ Orders accumulate in the data/orders directory (no cleanup)

+### Recently Fixed Issues
+- ✅ ABI encoding error when deploying destination escrow - Fixed by updating createDstEscrow to accept 2 parameters with safetyDeposit as msg.value

 ## Usage Instructions